Vyral/base-template/_posts/2018-11-15-the-tax-benefits-that-come-with-owning-a-home.md

 {% include youtube.html %}

-<center>Today I have a special guest with me to give us advice about the tax benefits of homeownership: Kelly Bullis is a CPA and the president of his own company.</center>
+<center><em>Today I have a special guest with me to give us advice about the tax benefits of homeownership: Kelly Bullis is a CPA and the president of his own company.</em></center>

+&nbsp;

 I’m often asked if there are really tax benefits to homeownership, and today, CPA Kelly Bullis is here to help lay out what those benefits are.